metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 - `secret_ref` (String) SecretRef provides the secret reference needed to access the S3 source

+<a id="nestedatt--spec--template--spec--virtual_machine_template--spec--running--status--storage--snapshot"></a>
+### Nested Schema for `spec.template.spec.virtual_machine_template.spec.running.status.storage.snapshot`

+Required:

+- `name` (String) The name of the source VolumeSnapshot
+- `namespace` (String) The namespace of the source VolumeSnapshot

 <a id="nestedatt--spec--template--spec--virtual_machine_template--spec--running--status--storage--vddk"></a>
 ### Nested Schema for `spec.template.spec.virtual_machine_template.spec.running.status.storage.vddk`

 Optional:

 - `backing_file` (String) BackingFile is the path to the virtual hard disk to migrate from vCenter/ESXi
+- `init_image_url` (String) InitImageURL is an optional URL to an image containing an extracted VDDK library, overrides v2v-vmware config map
 - `secret_ref` (String) SecretRef provides a reference to a secret containing the username and password needed to access the vCenter or ESXi host
 - `thumbprint` (String) Thumbprint is the certificate thumbprint of the vCenter or ESXi host
 - `url` (String) URL is the URL of the vCenter or ESXi host with the VM to migrate